North China Getaway - China

 Location : Hongcun

-Jump on public transport again and travel through Anhui province to the picturesque villages of the Huizhou region (approximately 2 hours).
+Jump on public transport again and travel to the picturesque villages of the Huizhou region (approximately 2 hours).
 A number of these villages are now World Heritage listed, and you may recognise the ramshackle, ornate buildings from the film ‘Crouching Tiger, Hidden Dragon’.
-Arrive in Hongcun, check-in to your village guesthouse and then set out on a guided tour of cobbled alleys and Ming Dynasty architecture.
+Arrive in Hongcun, check-in to your village guesthouse and then set out on a guided tour by your leader of cobbled alleys and Ming Dynasty architecture.
 Following this short walk, you have the rest of the afternoon and evening free to spend as you wish.
 Perhaps you might like to clamber up into the hillsides for panoramic views over the traditional settlements.
 Or maybe you'd prefer to explore the surrounding villages on two wheels.
 Your group leader will have all the information on bicycle hire and other optional activities.

 Location : Shanghai